 This pie can be broken down into 3 simple steps:

-- Crust: Combine crushed graham crackers with melted butter, sugar, and a pinch of salt.
-Press into a pie dish and bake until set.
-Let the melted butter cool to avoid a greasy crust.
+- Crust: Mix graham crackers, melted butter, sugar, and salt.
+Press into a pie dish and bake.
+Let butter cool to avoid a greasy crust.

-- Filling: Mix sweetened condensed milk, egg yolks, lemon juice, lemon extract, and a pinch of salt.
-Pour into the crust and bake until firm.
+- Filling: Mix sweetened condensed milk, egg yolks, lemon juice, lemon extract, and salt.
+Add to crust and bake until firm.

-- Whipped Cream: Whip heavy cream with powdered sugar and vanilla until fluffy.
-Spread over the cooled pie.
-Using pre-chilled ingredients will give you quicker, fluffier whipped cream.
-Enjoy chilled!
+- Whipped Cream: Whip heavy cream, powdered sugar, and vanilla until thick.
+Top cooled pie.
+Use cold ingredients for thicker cream.
+Enjoy cold!

 Storage